 What is autonomy?
 Autonomy is the ability to make your own decisions.
 In humans, autonomy allows us to do the most meaningful, not to mention meaningless, tasks.
-This includes things like walking, talking, waving, opening doors, pushing buttons and changing light bulbs.
+This includes things like walking, talking, waving, opening doors, pushing buttons, and changing light bulbs.
 In robots, autonomy is really no different.

-But before discussing what truly makes a robot autonomous, let’s discuss one of the most common misconceptions surrounding robots today.
+But before discussing what truly makes a robot autonomous, let’s discuss one of the most common misconceptions surrounding mobile robots today.

-The Worst Example of a (not really) Autonomous Robot
+The Worst Example of a (Not Really) Autonomous Robot

 Unlike a truly autonomous robot, these industrial machines are pre-programmed to perform a repetitive movement.
 They are not able to react.
 For example, what would happen if one of these so-called robots responsible for installing spare tires in the trunk of a car encountered a random situation in which the trunk was shut.
 Would the “robot” know not to install the tire?
 Probably not.
 Instead, this machine would continue to perform its programmed task and would most likely end up smashing the tire right through the trunk lid.
 If this machine was truly an autonomous robot, then it would know not to install the tire based on the information it gathered from perceiving the situation and knowing that the trunk was not in fact open.